Norman Chandler: The Los Angeles Times

 American newspaper editors speak with survivors at a hospital in the newly liberated Buchenwald concentration camp, April 1945.
 Left to right: Norman Chandler, Los Angeles Times; William I. Nichols (leaning forward, center), This Week magazine; and Julius Ochs Adler, The New York Times.

 After dropping out of Stanford his senior year, Chandler started working at the Los Angeles Times on a seven-year training program under his father, Harry Chandler, who had been its publisher since 1917.
 Norman Chandler became general manager in 1936, president in 1941 and at his father’s death in 1944, the third publisher of the newspaper.

 The Times prospered under Chandler, and gained regional, as well as national, prominence.
 In 1947 it became the largest-circulation newspaper in Los Angeles, and in 1961 the Sunday paper had a circulation of more than one million.

 Seeking to create a community-like work environment, Chandler was one of the first newspaper employers to offer benefits to his employees, including health insurance and pension plans, and to foster community spirit.
-His wife, too, recognized the importance of community spirit, instigating great revitalization of the culture of Los Angeles.
-Always one to recognize his success as coming from the success of his employees, Chandler constantly sought to create a warm, caring environment in which the individual needs of the workers and their families were always a consideration.
-In this way, Chandler was able to bring out the best in his employees so that the paper as a whole benefited, together with the larger community of Los Angeles, and beyond into the wider society.

 Time magazine honored Chandler in 1957 by putting him on the cover.

 “In the world today,” he said, “we are witnessing education and publishing rivaling the population explosion in dramatic growth.
 The necessities of life have always challenged man's ingenuity—now the distribution of knowledge has become the challenge of the age.”

 Chandler retired as publisher in 1960, leaving the job to his thirty-year-old son Otis Chandler.